Positive-Future/positive-future.github.io/content/en/news/meet-the-jury-of-positive-future.md

 link: contest/jury

 ---
-Have a look at the [8 jury members ](https://www.positive-future.org/contest/jury)of the Positive Future competition!
+Have a look at the [8 jury members ](https://www.positive-future.org/contest/jury)of the Positive Future competition and discover their bios!